nosarthur/nosarthur.github.io/_posts/2018-08-05-untethered.md

 and added materials from Taoism and Christianity towards the end.
 I highly recommend this book if the question of 'who am I' is of interest to you.

-> Yoga is the restriction of the movements of the mind.  --- Yoga Sutras of Patanjali

 <a target="_blank"  href="https://www.amazon.com/gp/product/1572245379/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1572245379&linkCode=as2&tag=nosarthur2016-20&linkId=5c471cee20683abb12d03599e42888b2"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=1572245379&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=nosarthur2016-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=nosarthur2016-20&l=am2&o=1&a=1572245379" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

+> The self is not only the center but also the whole circumference which embraces both conscious and unconscious, it is the center of this totality, just as the Ego is the center of the conscious mind.  --- Carl Jung (1875 - 1961)